Corrective Hair Transplant

 • Risks and limitations

-• Appropriate surgical strategy
+• Appropriate surgical strategy and plan.

 The consultation fee is $200, fully redeemable against any surgical booking.